 Making Our Job Sites Safer

 We are also committed to re-evaluating job site safety protocols and implementing recommended procedures to address the spread of COVID-19.
 These include increased awareness at daily toolbox meetings and control measures including proper hygiene protocols, job site cleaning, and strict PPE guidelines.
-Further details can be found in Nomodic’s COVID-19 Response Manual.
+Further details can be found in Nomodic’s COVID-19 Response Manual (link below).

 These measures are to protect the health and safety of our employees, our clients, subcontractors, and the communities we serve.